calamity10110/glob-lang/README.md

 ---

-## 🌟 What is GLOB?
+## 🌟 What is GUL?

-GLOB (Global Language for Optimized Building) is a revolutionary programming language that combines:
+GUL (Glob Universal Language) is a revolutionary programming language that combines:

 - **🐍 Python's** simplicity and readability
 - **🦀 Rust's** safety and performance